BookSong/li-near/README.md

   some_matrix.inverse();
 ```

-### inverseDiagonal(): get the inverse matrix, it's faster, but only works on diagonal matrices, whose off-diagonal elements are all zero.
+### inverseDiagonal(): get the inverse matrix for diagonal matrix.
+**NOTE** It's faster, but only works on diagonal matrices, whose off-diagonal elements are all zero.
 It's faster because it only has to calculate the inverse of every diagonal element.
 ```javascript
   some_matrix.inverseDiagonal();
 ```